georgepearman/europe/italy/index.md

 ---
 layout: page
-title: Sample Articles
+title: Italy
-excerpt: "An archive of articles sorted by date."
+excerpt: "Posts about Italy"
 search_omit: true
 ---

+There will be content here soon, stay tuned!

 <ul class="post-list">
 {% for post in site.categories.italy %}